weirderearth/weirder-rules/rules-and-etiquette.md

 ### Be careful when considering giving unsolicited advice.

 We try to be respectful of the opinions and views of others.
-Often unsolicited advice or prosletyzing, while well intentioned, can never the less make a person feel like their beliefs, values, or experience are invalid.
+Often unsolicited advice or proselytizing, while well intentioned, can never the less make a person feel like their beliefs, values, or experience are invalid.
 For this reason, you should err on the side of caution.

 <br/>